pyhf/numfocus-small-development-grants-proposals/2023/README.md

 The MicroBooNE experiment has begun to adopt it as well.

 Through interacting with the users and contributors of the broader particle physics community it has become clear to the pyhf core development team that the use cases of the broader community are varied and there is an unused potential of strong software developers in the particle physics community.
+To better facilitate inter-experimental discussions and to understand what will benefit the pyhf user community the most the pyhf development team will hold the first pyhf user and developer community workshop at CERN in December 2023 (https://indico.cern.ch/event/1294577/).
+Additionally, the workshop will be used to onboard new conributors and to have the explicit goal of growing the pyhf development team to better support new feature development.

+Here discuss more about why funding is needed.

 8. Please explain the benefit of this proposal including:
 - Impact to the project